OpenFn/docs/docs/documentation.md

 });
 ```

-### Processing time-triggered jobs
+### Processing cron jobs

-**On-demand processing for jobs triggered by timers.** If you’re leveraging
+**On-demand processing for cron jobs.** If you’re leveraging cron triggers to
-timer triggers to run jobs at specific time intervals, you can now run a time
+run jobs at specific times, you can also run that cron triggered job on demand.
-triggered job on demand.
-This way you don’t have to wait for the timer to expire
+This way you don’t have to wait for the timer to expire before testing!
+Simply
-before testing!
-Simply click the process/ “play” button now available via the
+click the process/ “play” button now available via the Job, Run, and Activity
-Job, Run, and Activity History pages.
+History pages.

 ![Runs list run time trigger button](./images/timetriggerunslist.png)